Can We Faithfully Represent Masked States to Compute Shapley Values on a DNN?

-\textbf{Verification on synthetic functions.} We usually cannot determine the ground truth of baseline values for real images, such as the MNIST dataset.
-In order to verify the correctness of the learned baseline values, we conducted experiments on synthetic functions with ground-truth baseline values.
-We randomly generated 100 functions whose interaction patterns and ground truth of baseline values could be easily determined.
-This dataset will be released after the paper acceptance.
-The generated functions were composed of addition, subtraction, multiplication, exponentiation, and the $\text{\textit{sigmoid}}$ operations (see Table~\ref{tab:examples of synthetic functions}).
-For example, for the function $y=\text{sigmoid}(3x_1x_2-3x_3-1.5)-x_4x_5+0.25(x_6+x_7)^2$, $x_i\in\{0,1\}$, there were three salient interaction patterns (\emph{i.e.} $\{x_1,x_2,x_3\},\{x_4,x_5\},\{x_6,x_7\}$), which were activated only if $x_i=1$ for $i\in \{1,2,4,5,6,7\}$ and $x_3=0$.
-In this case, the ground truth of baseline values should be $b^*_i=0$ for $i\in\{1,2,4,5,6,7\}$ and $b^*_3=1$.
-Please see the supplementary material for more discussions about the setting of ground-truth baseline values.
-We used our methods to learn baseline values on these functions and tested the accuracy.
-Note that $|b_i-b^*_i|\in [0,1]$.
-If $|b_i-b^*_i| < 0.5$, we consider the learned baseline value correct; otherwise incorrect.
-We set $\lambda=0.5n$ in both $L_\text{Shapley}$ and $L_{\text{marginal}}$.
-Experimental results are reported in Table~\ref{tab: acc on synthetic functions} and are discussed later.
+\textbf{Correctness of baseline values on synthetic functions.} People usually cannot determine the ground truth of baseline values for real images, such as the MNIST dataset.
+Therefore, we conducted experiments on synthetic functions with ground-truth baseline values, in order to verify the correctness of the learned baseline values.
+We randomly generated 100 functions, whose causal patterns and ground truth of baseline values could be easily determined.
+This dataset has been released at \url{https://github.com/zzp1012/faithful-baseline-value}.
+The generated functions were composed of addition, subtraction, multiplication, exponentiation, and the $\textit{sigmoid}$ operations (see Table~\ref{tab:examples of synthetic functions}).
+For example, for the function { $y\!=\!\textit{sigmoid}(3x_1x_2-3x_3-1.5)-x_4x_5+0.25(x_6+x_7)^2$}, { $x_i\!\in\!\{0,1\}$}, there were three causal patterns (\emph{i.e.} { $\{x_1,x_2,x_3\},\{x_4,x_5\},\{x_6,x_7\}$}), which were activated only if { $x_i\!=\!1$} for { $i\!\in\! \{1,2,4,5,6,7\}$} and { $x_3\!=\!0$}.
+In this case, the ground truth of baseline values was { $b^*_i\!=\!0$} for { $i\!\in\!\{1,2,4,5,6,7\}$} and { $b^*_3\!=\!1$}.
+Please see Appendix~\ref{subsec: appendix_ground truth baseline values} for more discussions about the setting of ground-truth baseline values.

-\textbf{Verification on functions in \cite{tsang2018detecting}.} Besides, we also evaluated the correctness of the learned baseline values using functions proposed in~\cite{tsang2018detecting}.
-Among all the 92 input variables in these functions, the ground truth of 61 variables could be determined (see the supplementary material).
-Thus, we used these annotated baseline values to test the accuracy on these functions.